teletobbie/dapom/README.md

 3. Have elasticsearch server running (see prerequisites point 3)

 ### Extra note
-For running the final assignment change the `secret.csv` file in `/dapom/final/utils` folder to your elastic username and password.
-After this, you can run the final by starting the `belsimpel.py`
+For running the final assignment change the in `secret.csv` file in `/dapom/final/utils` folder the username and password to your elastic search username and password.
+After this, you can run the final by starting `belsimpel.py`